cboyd0319/BazBOM/homebrew/README.md

 # Homebrew Tap Infrastructure

-This directory contains the infrastructure for creating and maintaining the BazBOM Homebrew tap.
+> **Status:** No public Homebrew tap has been published yet.
+This directory is kept for future packaging efforts.
+Users must currently build BazBOM from source (see `docs/getting-started/homebrew-installation.md`).

 ## Files